MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05-image-analysis.md

     - Microsoft Foundry
 ---

-# Analyze images in Microsoft Foundry
+# Analyze images in Microsoft Foundry (deprecated)

+> **Note**: This exercise is deprecated, and will be deleted soon.
+Consider completing the replacement exercise at <https://go.microsoft.com/fwlink/?linkid=2347912>.

 **Azure Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
 In this exercise, you will use Azure Vision in Microsoft Foundry, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.

 Suppose the fictitious retailer *Northwind Traders* has decided to implement a "smart store", in which AI services monitor the store to identify customers requiring assistance, and direct employees to help them.
 By using Azure Vision, images taken by cameras throughout the store can be analyzed to provide meaningful descriptions of what they depict.